 After the posting of the NESCOE Communication or ISO's posting detailed above in section 3.1.3, stakeholders believing that NESCOE has not appropriately addressed a federal public policy requirement that may drive transmission will have 15 days to provide the ISO with a written request that seeks reconsideration by the ISO of NESCOE's position.
 A detailed reasoning must be provided with the written request that will allow the ISO to understand the stakeholders' position.
+All written requests received will be posted to the Public Policy Transmission Upgrades section of the ISO website.

 Where the ISO agrees with the positions of a stakeholder or the ISO's own findings on a federal policy driving transmission needs, the ISO may perform a PPTS for a federal policy need that was not identified by the NESCOE Communication.
 The ISO will post on its website an explanation of those transmission needs driven by federal PPRs not identified by NESCOE that will be evaluated for potential transmission solutions in the regional system planning process, and why other suggested transmission needs driven by federal PPRs not identified by NESCOE will not be evaluated.
-In addition, the ISO will post on its website an explanation of those transmission solutions in the regional system planning process, and why other suggested transmission needs driven by local PPRs that will be evaluated for potential transmission solutions in the regional system planning process, and why other suggested transmission needs driven by local PPRs will not be evaluated.
+In addition, the ISO will post on its website an explanation of those transmission needs driven by local PPRs that will be evaluated for potential transmission solutions in the regional system planning process, and why other suggested transmission needs driven by local PPRs will not be evaluated.

-No later than June 1 of the Notice Year the ISO will prepare and post a draft scope for the PPTS.
+No later than September 1 of the Notice Year the ISO will prepare and post a draft scope for the PPTS.
 The draft scope will include associated parameters and assumptions (including resource assumptions).
 The PAC will be notified of the posting and the ISO will hold a PAC meeting in order to solicit stakeholder input for consideration by the ISO on the study scope, parameters, assumptions and market resources.
 Once the scope is finalized, the ISO will post it to its website and notify the PAC.